j-siderius/TinySpark/docs/chapter3/training.md

 ---

-In training bigger neural networks, there are a few more nuances to keep in mind.
+In training more complicated neural networks, there are a few more nuances to keep in mind.
 First, in networks with more possible inputs and expected outputs, it is common to run each input through the training calculation and average all deltas for each respective weight before applying them to that weight.
 That way, no single input / expected output combination will have too much of an influence on the change in weights.

 $$\delta_{weight}=\frac{\delta_1+\delta_2+...+\delta_n}{n}$$